explorable-viz/esop2025/sections-1-and-2-plan.md

 ## Contributions

-# 2. Overview of approach and solution

-## Focus of this paper
 - [ ] In this paper, we develop the idea of data transparency in two new directions.
 First we approach the problem in a language-independent way, using _dependence graphs_ […].
 This separates the problem of defining queries over the graph from the problem of generating a dependence graph for a particular program.
 This approach is well-known from the program slicing literature, but has not yet been applied to data transparency [which operates under slightly different assumptions?].
-In particular, previous approaches based on traces (e.g. Ricciotti et al) have involved defining a “reverse interpreter” that folds a trace back into a program slice, whereas with a graph […]
-- [ ] This partitioning both reduces the implementation burden and improves performance compared to approaches that […]
+In particular, previous approaches based on traces (e.g. Ricciotti et al) have involved defining a “reverse interpreter” that folds a trace back into a program slice, whereas with a graph […] This partitioning both reduces the implementation burden and improves performance compared to approaches based on reverse interpretation over a trace.

 - [ ] Second, we introduce a new kind of provenance query called _related inputs_, which allows a user to explore relations of cognacy (common ancestry) in the graph […].
 In the graphical setting this is an easy thing to compute, since it amounts to reachability in $G$ composed with reachability in the opposite graph.

+- [ ] Section 2 presents an overview of our approach and language, and motivates the idea of ``related inputs'' query from an end-user perspective.
+Our specific contributions are then as follows: [..]

+  - [ ] We define a new program analysis framework over dynamic dependence graphs (Section 3), introducing the cognacy operator $\relInput$ (``related inputs'') and unpacking the intuitive relationship between its two components $\demandR$ (``demands'') and $\demandByR$ (``demanded by'') in terms of \citeauthor{jonsson51}'s notion of conjugate operators over Boolean algebras.
+We also introduce the dual cognacy operator $\relOutput$ (``related outputs'') and explain the relationship to Galois connections: $f$ and $g$ being conjugate is equivalent to $f$ and the De Morgan dual of $g$ forming a Galois connection.
+We give procedures for computing $\demandR_{D}$ and $\demandByR_{D}$ over a directed graph with reachability relation $D$
+  - [ ] We define a core functional language with an operational semantics that pairs every result with a dynamic dependence graph suitable for computing $\demandR$ and $\demandByR$ (\secref{core}).
+We show how to represent (parts of) values as nodes in the graph.
+  - [ ] We compare the performance of our implementation based on graphs and conjugates with an implementation due to \citet{perera22} based on traces and Galois connections, contrasting the overhead of building trace vs.~building dependence graphs, computing $\demandR$ and $\demandByR$ over each, and the relative implementation burden of the two approaches (\secref{evaluation}).

+# 2. Overview of approach and solution

+## Focus of this paper
 - [ ] Fig 2 illustrates related inputs, again using images from our implementation. [..]
 - [ ] Finally, the graphical setting makes it straightforward to compose reachability in G and its opposite the other way around, producing another provenance query called _related outputs_ which allows the user to […].